peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static class ProtocolStrings

-Contains methods for preparing protocol strings (such as user identifiers) for comparison and validity checking.
+Contains methods for preparing user-facing protocol strings (such as user identifiers) for comparison and validity checking.
+Such strings can be _internationalized_, that is, contain characters beyond the Basic Latin block (U+0000 to U+007F) of the Unicode Standard.
 See RFC 8264.
+(Currently there are three profiles for internationalized strings: one each for strings serving as user identifiers, arbitrary single-line strings [such as passwords], or display names.
+Other user-facing internationalized strings not expressly handled by this class include file and directory names, profile data voluntarily entered by users, and the text of article, post, and message bodies.)

 ### IsInFreeformClass